Is Shrimp Good for Cats? Key Benefits and Risks

 Low in Calories

 Along with all these benefits, shrimp is good for cats because of its low-calorie content.
-This means that every treat will be a nutrient boost without the drawbacks.
+This means that your cat can enjoy a number of benefits without gaining too much weight when given the right portions.

 When Is Shrimp Bad for Cats?